zacharytyhacz/react-native-use-responsive-styles/README.md

 # react-native-use-responsive-styles

-Simple helpful hook to have different styles based screensize
+Simple helpful hook to have different styles based on screen size

 ## Installation